Beehordun/NetworkMonitorManager/README.md

 # NetworkMonitorManager

 An Android library for observing network connectivity as either Livedata or Flow.
+Observe WIFI and/or CELLULAR networks as Flow or Livedata

 # Installation